vlasscontreras/php-trainer/README.md

 #### Null Coalesce Operator (PHP ^7.0)

-It returns the value of `$a` if it's defined, otherwise it will return the fallback.
+It returns the value of `$a` if it's defined, otherwise, it will return the fallback.

 ```php
 echo $a ?? '❌ Variable not defined.';